joeferner/node-persist/README.md

   * type - type of the property (ie type.STRING)
   * defaultValue - this can be a value or a function that will be called each time this model object is created
   * dbColumnName - the name of the database column. (default: name of the property, all lower case, seperated by '_')
+  * primaryKey - Marks this column as being the primary key column.
+You can have only one primary key column.

 __Returns__